akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I can’t bear to send Goosie.
 Surely there is another,” Beatrice pleaded.

-The nurse looked toward the poultry shed.
+The nurse looked towards the poultry shed.
 “Only the old gander.
 He’s the last of the 1112 stock—“

 Beatrice interrupted eagerly.
 “Then I’ll buy him.
 I have the silver Mother left—“